A review of Amazing Tales, a tabletop RPG for kids!

 All artwork shown is from the Amazing Tales game and used with permission from the author.

-Amazing Tales is specifically designed for kids ages 4+, but I had no problem playing with my 3yo.
+Amazing Tales is specifically designed for kids ages 4+, but I had no problem playing this game with my 3 year old.
 The mechanics are easy to understand and only require being able to count to 12.
 The plot hook suggestions are all kid friendly and adjustable to your child’s comfort level.
-The questions that the game asks are within the capacity for a child to answer, and the settings were an instant click with my child.
-I didn’t have to modify the mechanics or set up at all on this one.
+The questions that the game asks are within the capacity for a child to answer, and the settings were an instant click.
+I didn’t have to modify the mechanics or set up at all while playing Amazing Tales.

-There are also a ton of great tips and tricks in this book to help with running adventures for kids and make it a little easier to play and understand, especially if this is your and your child’s first TTRPG together.
+There are also a ton of great tips and tricks in this book to help with running adventures for kids and make it a little easier to play and understand, especially if this is your and your child’s first tabletop RPG together.

 There are four settings suggested for your adventures: